1980s Holubar Gaiters

 The material on the pack is pretty standard for the time.
 A heavy, coated nylon in a royal blue.
 Perhaps the biggest wow factor, aesthetically at least, comes from the green duck canvas backing which extends from just above the shoulder straps down to the inside of the “dewlaps”.
 With this pack adhered to he wearer’s back, I am sure the duck canvas offered at least some sweat absorption.
 Shoulder straps are reinforced with a riveted leather backer and feed down into the body of the pack.
 There’s an ergonomic crescent shape to them and they’re lightly padded.
 Standard leather lashing points adorn the body of the bag for side canister compartment attachments, axes, skis, poles or whatever else one would need for the adventure.

-This example is rather clean in my book.
+This example is rather clean for its age.
 There’s some dust externally I haven’t quite removed, but the true mark is the condition of that inner nylon coating which breaks down with wear and improper storage.
 In this pack, it’s about as good as you could hope for.
-The Rocky Mountaineering cord lock is a fun add-on, probably deserving of some investigation of its own.
+The Rocky Mountaineering cord lock is a fun add-on, probably deserving of some investigation of its own write up at some point.

 King-Seeley Thermos Co.
 Pop Tent – Designed by Bill Moss ~ Early 1960s.